-- a) The provisions of rule 5.11.7 of the General Academic rules of the University apply. - b) Guidelines set out in the faculty higher degree manual are followed.
+- a) The provisions of rule 5.11.7 of the General Academic rules of the University apply. - Guidelines set out in the Student Academic Lifecycle Administration manual for Higher degrees are followed.

 HSC.1.3.5.11.8 Dispute resolution